directus-labs/guest-authoring/travel-journal/index.md

 ✔ Add ESLint for code quality? … No / Yes
 ```

-Once completed, execute the following commands sequentially to finalize the project creation:
+Once completed, run the following command to install dependencies and start the development server:

 ```bash
 cd directus-travel-journal